Last updated on December 8, 2025

 If your goal is a quick sale and you are comfortable with a lower selling price, then selling “as is” might be the right choice for you.
 You might consider an “as is” sale in scenarios where you need to relocate quickly for personal reasons, such as a job transfer, or when your home requires substantial repairs that you lack the time or funds to address.

-Selling a house “as is” can potentially lead to unforeseen financial losses and legal complexities.
-At Sishodia PLLC, our experienced New York City real estate attorneys can guide you through the intricate process of selling a house “as is” and safeguard your interests.
+Selling a house “as is” might result in unexpected financial setbacks and legal troubles.
+At Sishodia PLLC, our New York City real estate attorneys provide guidance for the process of selling a house “as is” and work to safeguard your interests.
 We can assist you in reducing your losses, negotiating effectively, and maintaining a smooth “as is” sale that complies with local regulations.
 Contact us today to schedule a consultation.

 Can I Take My House Off Market at Anytime